Alpaslan Öztürk

-Alpaslan Öztürk (born 16 July 1993) is a professional footballer who plays as a right-back and midfielder for TFF First League club Pendikspor and the Turkey national team.
+Alpaslan Öztürk (born 16 July 1993) is a professional footballer who plays as a right-back and midfielder for TFF 2.
+Lig club Kahramanmaraş İstiklalspor and the Turkey national team.

 Öztürk began his club career with Beerschot before joining English club Birmingham City, where he spent two years without appearing for the first team.
 He then returned to Beerschot, making his first-team debut in January 2012.
 After the club's 2013 relegation from the Pro League and subsequent bankruptcy left all their players out of contract, Öztürk signed for Standard Liège.
 He was loaned to Turkish Süper Lig club Kasımpaşa for one-and-a-half seasons before spending 2015–16 on loan at another Turkish club, Eskişehirspor.
 Following a short spell at Elazığspor, he signed for Göztepe in 2018.

 Born in Belgium, he has represented Turkey, the country of his parents, at under-18, under-20, under-21, and A2 level, and Belgium, the country of his birth, at under-18, under-19, and under-21 level.